Search element - Quick search bar

 Hand expressing can take practice

-Some mums become very efficient at hand expressing with practice and can remove large volumes in a short amount of time.
-In fact, some find they prefer to express by hand than by breast pump.
+Some mums become get very good at hand expressing with practice and can remove large volumes in a short amount of time.
+In fact, some prefer to express by hand than by a pump.

 Below are some links to external sites containing video clips showing expressing (including hand expressing) and storing breastmilk.
 Please note that the opinions expressed at the sites listed below do not necessarily reflect those of the Australian Breastfeeding Association.

-• Wash your hands first and pop a warm washer on your breast or have a warm shower before starting.
+• Wash your hands first and place a warm washer on your breast or have a warm shower before starting.

-• As you are massaging and compressing your breast, colostrum should start to appear drop by drop.
-At first it may just be a glisten on the end of your nipple and it may take a bit of practice before drops appear.
+• As you massage and squeeze your breast, drops of colostrum should start to appear.
+At first you might only see a shiny spot on the end of your nipple and it may take a bit of practice before drops appear.

-You can use the same syringe if you collect your colostrum more than once a day, storing it in the fridge between sessions.
-At the end of the day, seal the syringe in a ziplock bag and mark it with the date.
-Store it in the freezer if you don't need it straight away.
+If you collect colostrum more than once a day, you can use the same syringe and store it in the fridge between sessions.
+At the end of the day, seal the syringe in a container like a ziplock bag and mark it with the date.
+Keep it in the freezer if you don't need it straight away.

 If you need to transport your colostrum, check with your hospital for their procedures.